aaronjoseph/DataScienceNotes/Dimensionality Reduction.md

 Dimensionality Reduction - Process of removing features.
 In high-dimension data, the distance between two points can be quite large.
 Hence for high dimensional data number of datapoints required is quite high else the high-dimensional space will remain quite sparse.

+Herein, we have to reduce the number of random variables in consideration
+- One can combine, transform or select variables
+- Or make use of linear or non-linear operations

+**Need for Dimensionality Reduction**
+1. Visulizing, exploring and understanding the data
+2. Extracting featurs and dominant modes
+3. Cleaning data

+**Applications**
+1. Image Compression
+2. Face recognition (Eigenface)
+3. NLP (Latent semantic analysis)

 **Steps to handle Dimensionality Reduction**
 1. Projection
 2. Manifold Learning